Salty's Lighthouse: Comparisons with Tugs

-The segments featuring the tugboats in the harbour used footage from the British television series Tugs, a series produced in 1989 by Robert D. Cardona and David Mitton, who (along with Britt Allcroft) produced the popular series Thomas the Tank Engine & Friends.
-Whilst Allcroft drove the Thomas series to popularity among U.S. audiences (through the PBS series Shining Time Station), Tugs did not spread far beyond its country of origin, lasting one season of 13 episodes due to the bankruptcy of its distributor, TVS Television (although it was aired and merchandised in the Japanese and Australian markets).
+The segments featuring the tugboats in the harbour used footage from the British television series Tugs, the sister series to Thomas the Tank Engine and Friends produced in 1989 by Britt Allcroft, Robert D. Cardona and David Mitton.
+Whilst Allcroft drove the Thomas series to popularity among North American audiences (through the PBS series Shining Time Station), Tugs did not spread far beyond its country of origin, lasting one season of 13 episodes due to the bankruptcy of its distributor, TVS Television (although it was aired and merchandised in the Japanese and Australian markets).

-As a result of this, Sunbow saw fit to use the series' animation as a part of Salty's Lighthouse, licensing the use of the footage from Cardona: however, they repurposed the footage drastically to suit the needs of Salty's Lighthouse - a show intended for the U.S. preschool market.
+As a result of this, Sunbow saw fit to use the series' animation as a part of Salty's Lighthouse, licensing the use of the footage from Cardona.
+However, they repurposed the footage drastically to suit the needs of the show's pre-school audience.
 (Cardona was not involved in the show's production; however, he was credited as the creator of the model footage.)

-The original episodes of Tugs centered on two rival fleets of tugboats, working in 'Bigg City Port' during the 1920s, with its plotlines involving action and drama intended for an older audience of children.
+The original episodes of Tugs centered on two rival fleets of tugboats, working in 'Bigg City Port' in the 1920s, with its plotlines involving action and drama intended for an audience of older children.
 Due to the difference in the intended demographic, the original plotlines (as well as the premise of rival tug fleets) were not used.
-Instead, the producers of Salty's Lighthouse wrote entirely new stories of the boats in 'Snugboat Harbor', relating to the theme of the main animated segment, with footage from the series edited and redubbed to tell these stories.
+Instead, the producers of Salty's Lighthouse wrote entirely new stories of the boats in 'Snugboat Harbor', relating to the theme of the main animated segment, with footage from the series edited and re-dubbed to tell these stories.